 This particular guide takes the legal and legislative framework in Japan as its focus, and attempts to clarify what is a slightly unusual and complex situation.
-Some form of gambling are legal and some are illegal but rarely policed.
+Some forms of gambling are legal and some are illegal but rarely policed.

 We will try to list, where possible, online betting sites which accept people from Japan and explain exactly what the current situation for people looking to gamble online in Japan.

 - Gambling made illegal in 1907 by country’s Criminal Code.

 - Lotteries, scratch cards, soccer totos are legal.

 - Betting on horse racing, keirin racing, powerboat racing and autorace also legal.

 - Overseas operators provide gambling services online for Japanese residents currently unchallenged by government.